Posted: 5/10/2022 | May 10th, 2022

 And then there is the amusing and unique sea organ.
 Located on a set of steps that descend into the sea, the organ makes sounds as the waves crash through it, creating a harmonious sound.

 Day 13: Plitvice

 Plitvice Lakes—pronounced “Pleet-veetz-say”—is one of the natural wonders of the world and an Insta-worthy icon (you’ve probably seen photos of it on Instagram already).
 This national park is a series of small connected lakes with water that glows blue and green.
-Entrance is 55-110 HRK depending on the season.
+The entrance fee is 80-180 HRK depending on the season.
 Be sure to arrive early to beat the crowds!

 Day 14: Home